 With an irrevocable trust, all of the property in the trust, plus all future appreciation on the property, is out of your taxable estate.
 That means your ultimate estate tax liability may be less, resulting in a more tax efficient way to transfer your accumulated wealth to your beneficiaries.
 Property transferred to your beneficiaries through an irrevocable trust will also avoid probate.
 As a bonus, property in an irrevocable trust may be protected from your creditors.
 Of late this irrevocable trust device is being utilized by many planners for avoiding the Medicare nursing home spend-down provisions whereby if the elderly has to enter a nursing home he must first spend all his money until he does not have any money left.

 The courts regard a trust as creating a special relationship which places serious and onerous obligations on the trustees.
-The law regards the special “Fiduciary” relationship of a trust as imposing stringent duties and liabilities on the person in whom confidence is placed – the trustees – in order to prevent possible abuse of that confidence.
+The law regards the special “Fiduciary” relationship of a trust as imposing stringent duties and liabilities on the person in whom confidence is placed – the trustees – in order to prevent possible abuse of that confidence results in a major difference in the revocable vs. irrevocable trust advantages.
 A trustee is therefore subject to the following rules:

-Whether or not a trustee is remunerated he must act prudently in the management of trust property and will be liable for breach of trust if, by failing to exercise proper care, the trust fund suffers loss.
-In the case of a professional the standard of care which the law imposes is higher.
+- Act prudently – Whether or not a trustee is remunerated he must act prudently in the management of trust property and will be liable for breach of trust if, by failing to exercise proper care, the trust fund suffers loss.
+In the case of a professional, the standard of care which the law imposes is higher.
 Failure to exercise the requisite level of care will constitute a breach of trust for which the trustee will be liable to compensate the beneficiaries.
 This duty can extend to supervising the activities of a company in which the trustees hold a controlling interest.